 The Jolabokaflod Book Campaign has set up a special-interest patch on the CrowdPatch social-enterprise crowdfunding platform.
-This Jolabokaflod patch hosts and incubates all crowdfunding campaigns that encourage people in communities – whether local, regional, national or international – to buy books to give to friends and family for reading during the Christmas period and for other special events, occasions or festivals.
+This Jolabokaflod patch hosts and incubates all crowdfunding campaigns that encourage people in communities – whether local, regional, national or international – to buy books to give to friends and family for reading during the Christmas period and for other special events, occasions, holidays or festivals.

 CrowdPatch features and benefits

 CrowdPatch is a great environment in which social entrepreneurs can crowdfund for projects that improve the quality of life for people in community groups because project leaders keep all the money they raise for their good causes.

 Projects receive all the financial contributions they attract, even where target figures are not reached.
 CrowdPatch takes no administration fees, as the company is a not-for-profit CIC business itself.
 Crowdfunding at CrowdPatch is free to use throughout the whole cycle of a project, including setting up campaigns and collecting financial contributions.